wkrzywiec/wkrzywiec.github.io/content/posts/054_vector-db/index.md

 }
 ```

-The `MealPlanner` is a service that takes responsiblity of orchestrating the entire process which is - finding the most relevant recipies to the user prompt (we already have that) and add them to the request made to AI model.
+The `MealPlanner` is a service that takes responsibility for orchestrating the entire process, which is - finding the most relevant recipes to the user prompt (we already have that) and adding them to the request made to the AI model.
 Here is the entire code of this class:

 ```kotlin
 import org.springframework.ai.chat.client.ChatClient